 We prepared two nitrogen-free media solutions by dissolving 0.0274 grams of Nitrogen free minimal media (MyBioSource Edinburgh) per 1 mL of autoclaved RO water.
 These solutions were amended with either an organic or an inorganic nitrogen source.
 For the inorganic N treatment, we added 0.0019 grams of Ammonium Sulfate (Mallinckrodt Chemical Works) per 1 mL of solution.
 For the inorganic N treatment, we added 0.0009 grams of Urea (Fisher Scientific U-15) per 1 mL of solution.
 Ratios were calculated based on the number of N atoms by weight so as to ensure the same amount of nitrogen was in each treatment.
 Both solutions were autoclaved and brought to room temperature over 24 hours.

 50 mL Erlenmeyer cell culture flasks with metal caps were autoclaved, and 15 mL of either media type was added to each flask with sterile serological pipettes in a sterile biosafety cabinet using aseptic technique.
 A XXX mm diameter cork borer was used to punch same-sized inoculum plugs from the growing edge of the fungal culture (GenBank Accession Number SUB14593255 germinator_fung_10x_B_2_F12 PQ284877), plated two weeks prior on Potato Dextrose Agar.
 The dry weight of these plugs is approximately XXX.
 One fungal plug was added to each flask.
-Flasks were incubated at 19C shaking at 80 RPM for 7 days.
-Filter papers were labeled and their individual weights were recorded.
-After the 7 days of incubation, the contents of each flask were filtered through the filter papers.
-Flasks were rinsed with autoclaved RO water, and the contents were filtered through the same filter papers until the visible contents of all flasks were cleared.
-Once filtering was complete, we placed folded filter papers upright in a rack in a 59.2 C drying oven for 48 hours.
+Flasks were incubated at 19 ºC shaking at 80 RPM for 7 days.
+Filter papers were labeled and their individual weights recorded.
+After 7 days of incubation, the contents of each flask were poured through the filter papers.
+Flasks were rinsed with autoclaved RO water, and the contents were poured through the same filter papers until the visible contents of all flasks were cleared.
+Once filtering was complete, we placed folded filter papers upright in a rack in a 59.2 ºC drying oven for 48 hours.
 After drying, we weighed each sample.
 Fungal mass was calculated by subtracting each filter paper weight and the average dry fungal plug weight from the final mass of each filtrate.

 Reagents